10botics/codrone-simulator/README.md

    - Click the "Freeplay" button to enter freeplay mode
    ![image](https://github.com/user-attachments/assets/bd0d8d5d-c9a6-4a6d-bc5e-2bcafe4b1b20)

+Note: After completing these steps, you can also launch the simulator directly from your Applications folder by double-clicking the Drone app.

 ### Hello World Example
 A sample notebook with a basic drone program is provided in `hello_world.ipynb`.